 The registration phase is the beginning of the dialogue among the key players in the C&A process.
 The steps vary, depending on whether the subject system has been fielded previously or is under development.
-The first step in the registration phase is a review of the materials from either a new Document Mission Need phase or from a previous life cycle iteration.
-The final step in the registration phase is the development of a draft (or draft update) of the SSAA.
+The first step in the registration phase is a review of the materials from either a new Document Mission Need phase or from previous life cycle iteration.
+The final step in the registration phase is the development of a draft (or draft update) of the System Security Authorization Agreement (SSAA).
 In either case, the draft SSAA represents an agreement among the Program Manager, the DAA, the CA, and the user representative, and describes the goals that must be achieved in support of certification as well as the strategy by which those goals are to be met.
 The following list describes key steps in the process.

-- Register the system: Inform key participants (DAA, Certifier, PM, User representative) that the C&A process must be undertaken. - Prepare mission description and system identification.
+- Register the system: Inform key participants (DAA, Certifier, User representative) that the C&A process must be undertaken. - Prepare mission description and system identification.
 In the case of a new system, this step relies on the documentation developed in the previous step.
-In the case of a system that has already been in operation, this step relies on the body of documentation, including the existing SSAA, that should accompany the system throughout its life cycle. - Describe the system environment and threat description.
+In the case of a system that has already been in operation, this step relies on the body of documentation, including the existing SSAA that should accompany the system throughout its life cycle. - Describe the system environment and threat description.
 The system environment has both physical and logical components.
 For example, a locked cage in a guarded room presents a much different picture from the standpoint of vulnerability than does a desktop in a busy office.
-Similarly, a stand-alone system presents a much more difficult target than, for example, a system with multiple network connections or connection to the Internet. - Describe the system architecture and C&A boundary.
-This boundary describes precisely which equipment and systems within the domain of the DAA are to be subjected to the C&A process under development. - Determine the IT system security requirements.
-Minimum security controls are mandated by the DoD, and can be strengthened (but not weakened) by the military services. - Prepare a DITSCAP plan based on the required documentation.
-Based upon the preceding steps, this step tailors the DITSCAP tasks to the system under consideration. - Identify organizations and additional resources required for the C&A process; this step facilitates measurement of the level of effort that will be required. - Develop the draft SSAA.
+Similarly, a stand-alone system presents a much more difficult target than, for example, a networked system with an Internet connection. - Describe the system architecture and C&A boundary.
+This boundary describes precisely which equipment and systems

+- within the domain of the DAA are to be subjected to the C&A process under development. - Determine the IT security system class and system security requirements.
+The precise C&A tasks from the DITSCAP are sensitive to this evaluation, in that they must be performed at one of four certification levels, ranging from Level 1 (basic security review) to Level 4 (comprehensive analysis).
+Minimum security requirements are mandated by the DoD level, and can be strengthened (but not weakened) by the constituent military services. - Prepare a DITSCAP plan based on the assembled documentation.
+Based upon the preceding steps, this step tailors the DITSCAP tasks to the system under consideration.
+For example, execution details of each of the DITSCAP tasks are dependent upon the IT security class determined in the previous step. - Identify organizations and additional resources required for the C&A process; this step facilitates measurement of the level of effort that will be required. - Develop the draft SSAA.
 This document constitutes the basis for the negotiation phase, which follows.